akash007ganga/lambda-stream/Readme.md

 map: Transform values.
 Number of output = number of input.
 Input type and output type can be very different
 reduce: take input, take the first element, perform operation, push the result-> result will be input...
         It can change a stream to single value.

+5) how does Streams work

+Streams are lazy.
+There are two sets of operations.
+Intermediate operations and terminal operations.
+Intermediate operations are postponed for evaluation.
+It builds pipeline of functions but doesn't do any work.
+_7_StreamPerformance : here all the sequence of computations are applied one one element from the collection at a time.
+Like
+Computatioon 1: element: 1, is it greater than 3 : no, go ahead
+Computatioon 2: element: 2, is it greater than 3 : no, go ahead
+Computatioon 3: element: 3, is it greater than 3 : no, go ahead
+Computatioon 4: element: 5, is it greater than 3 : yes, is it even: no, go ahead Computatioon 5: element: 4, is it greater than 3 : yes, is it even: yes, double it. this is our element